Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTNET.md

 ---

-    title: CFTNET  - Network resources
+    title: "CFTNET  - Network resources"
-    linkTitle: CFTNET - Network resources
+    linkTitle: "CFTNET - Network resources"
-    weight: 380
+    weight: 370

----
-<span id="About_the_Generic_CFTNET_command"></span>You can use the CFTNET
-command to define a network access resource.
+---<span id="About_the_Generic_CFTNET_command"></span>You can use the CFTNET command to define a network access resource.
 The available CFTNET network
 is: